What Does a Title Company Do?

 What is the difference between a title and a deed?

 A title is the legal proof that you own a property.
 A deed is the legal document that transfers the ownership of a property from one entity to the next.
-A deed is a physical piece of paper that is signed by both parties, whereas the title is more of a concept.
+A deed is a physical piece of paper that is signed by both parties, whereas a title is more of a concept.

 What is a title commitment?